-No startups are a one woman/man show because nobody can scale alone.
+No startups are a one-woman/man show because nobody can scale alone.
 At APX, we believe that the real value is in the people, the founders, the team.
-One of the key questions we always ask startups, who want join APX, is:
+One of the key questions we always ask startups, who want to join APX, is:

 Why you?
 Are you the team to pull this off?

 With digitization, the boundaries between verticals are becoming increasingly blurrier.
 Industries change unexpectedly and that is why early-stage startups have a superior advantage over other companies; they can adapt quickly, pivot rapidly, and thus swiftly capitalize on opportunities.
 Having a strong team is at the core of a startup’s success.
 A paper published in Science adds:

 “A founder’s individual characteristics are important but what’s more important is that person’s ability to bring a bigger and more experienced team with them,” the researchers say.
 “And the bigger that team the more likely the firm will succeed.”